 Arrival and Check-In

-The International Office (IO) is the central unit on Northwestern’s campus for providing international students with support regarding immigration procedures and other regulatory requirements.
+The Office of International Student and Scholar Services (OISS) is the central unit on Northwestern’s campus for providing international students with support regarding immigration procedures and other regulatory requirements.
 They also host informational and social events for international students throughout the year.
 Review the information below for some important tips about arrivals and immigration essentials.

 Can I arrive early?